No, you don’t have to use a solicitor in order to get legal advice. Here are our top tips for how you can get advice from alternative sources.

 You will have to do some of what the solicitor would normally do by gathering and organising the evidence so that the barrister can understand the case and help you turn it into a statement or chronology.
 ONRECORD is designed to help with exactly this task, making it easier for you to save money and time (click here to sign up now).

 Examples of direct access barrister services are:

-For more family law advice, visit our free family law advice hub.
+For more family law advice, read more from the family law advice hub.